Anne Mercer Larson

 We are like veterans of a war…

-As cancer survivors, what special challenges do we have after treatment?
+The report also stresses what I’ve learned personally.
+Life after cancer is often not the same.
+What special challenges do we face after treatment?
 In some respects, we are like veterans who come home from one or more tours of duty fighting an enemy.
-We have employed every bit of weaponry in the traditional health care arsenal: surgical strikes, chemical warfare, radiation and now increasingly, alternative and homeopathic methods.
+We have employed every bit of weaponry in the traditional health care arsenal: surgical strikes, chemical warfare, radiation, and now increasingly, complimentary and integrative care methods.

 But, like any war veteran, we suffer post-war physical and mental challenges.
 The war may be over for now, but we worry about being redeployed.
 Our bodies are not the same.
 Some of us are missing body parts we depended upon or were very fond of!
 All of us are on higher alert for infections that plague people who have endured multiple attacks on our microbiome from antibiotics, surgeries, chemotherapy, radiation, hormonal treatments, and extreme stress.

-Prebiotin has become my go-to supplement which I researched, purchased and used, eventually joining the company.
-It provides the prebiotic fiber I so needed to rebalance my gut, which was totally dysfunctional due to chemotherapy, antibiotics and improper nutrition.
-Prebiotin’s fiber helps feed my good bacteria.
-I learned that taking probiotics alone was not the answer.
-Although beneficial, probiotics often don’t survive the rigors of the front line’s natural weaponry of the stomach: acid and heat.
+Prebiotin has become my go-to supplement.
+After my treatment, I realized I so needed to rebalance my gut, which was totally dysfunctional due to chemotherapy, antibiotics, and improper nutrition.
+I did my research and learned that while taking a probiotic may be helpful in some cases, taking probiotics alone was not the answer.
+Although beneficial, probiotics are fragile and can easily be killed by stomach acid, time, and heat.

 Go from Surviving to Thriving!!!!